swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ## Detailed design

-### Which Protocols would NOT be Usable as Types
+### Which Protocols would be Able to be Used as Fully-Fledged Types?

-Now, a protocol is considered unusable as a Type when it:
+Now, a protocol is usable as a Type when it:

-1. Includes at least one associated type or `Self` requirement - which may have been inherited - and
+1. Does _not_ include `Self` requirements - and
-2. if at least one inherited associated type requirement - if there is any - is _not_ specified.
+2. if it has no associated type requirements _or_ if all its associated types are fixed.

-### Protocols that would be Usable as Types
+#### Examples:

-1. Fixed Associated Types
+1. Protocol
 ```swift
 protocol AB {
     associatedtype A